-Getting a new smartphone or looking to do more with your current one?
-That’s where the right accessories can make a difference.
+Whether or not you got a new smartphone or want to do more with your current one, the right accessories can make a difference.

-As phones get thinner, lighter and more elegant, they’re also getting delicate.
-Cases are usually the first line of defence for any phone, though they vary in build quality and purpose.
-A thin and flexible silicone case isn’t going to feel or look the same than a rugged polycarbonate case.
+Thinner and lighter with extra elegance thrown in is always nice on any phone, but it also sets up potential danger.
+Put a case on it, and you can mitigate some of that with a first line of defence, with plenty of choice in build quality and purpose.
+Slip on a thin and flexible silicone case and it’s not going to feel or look the same as a rugged polycarbonate case.
 One is practical whereas the other is highly functional.

-Cases do come in a variety of different materials, including fabric, leather, soft plastic and hard plastic.
-Some are fashionable, with specific branding, like Kate Spade, Ferrari, Viva Madrid and others.
-Some are opaque to show off a colour or design, others see-through to let the phone’s own colour and branding shine through.
+You will find cases in a variety of different materials, including fabric, leather, soft plastic and hard plastic.
+Some are fashionable, while others come from established brands, like Otterbox, LifeProof, Incipio, Speck and Caseology, among others.
+You may find some show off a colour or design, while others are neutral or see-through to let the phone’s own colour shine through.

-Bluetooth is the dominant wireless protocol they work on, so this really comes down to what kind of style you’re looking for.
+Whatever you go with will be using Bluetooth, so this really comes down to what kind of style you’re looking for.
 Want to fully cover your ears with over-ear cans?
-Maybe wireless in-ear headphone with sporty designs to feel light on your ears during a run or workout?
-Or how about cutting the cord altogether and going with truly wireless headphones?
+Runs and workouts might feel better with sporty wireless in-ear headphones designed to feel light on your ears?
+Or you could cut all cords and go with truly wireless headphones?

-All of those, and more, are available, and they’re no longer niche.
-Every major headphone brand is in on the action, offering different designs, including Beats, Bose, Sennheiser, Sony, Jabra, Jaybird, Skullcandy and Monster, among many others.
+They’re all available, and they come from a variety of headphone brands, including Beats, Bose, Sennheiser, Sony, Jabra, Jaybird, Skullcandy and Monster, among many others.

-If you really want to take video to another level by smoothing out your footage, a mechanical gimbal might be a way to go.
+For video, you can smooth out footage with a mechanical gimbal.
 Hands have a tendency to shake and move too much to stay steady, whereas a gimbal can feel smooth and effortless.